-Microservices is a software development pattern or style that allows developers to split up entire development architecture into independent, small, and functional services (units).
+Microservices is a software development pattern or style that allows developers to split up the entire development architecture into independent, small, and functional services (units).

-It is closely associated with the back-end part and very helpful architecture for modern apps and cross-functional teams.
+It is closely associated with the back-end part and is a very helpful architecture for modern apps and cross-functional teams.
 It also allows developers to choose independent and most suitable technologies for tasks without worrying about any dependencies and deployments.

 It is one such revolutionary concept that has redefined the development of enterprise apps.

-Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to the front-end development, and it is known as micro front-end.
+Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to front-end development, and it is known as the micro front-end.

 The micro front end is an architectural pattern for front-ends, allowing breaking of the whole front-end into independently, deliverable, deployable, smaller front-end apps.
 Then, these apps are composed together to build the desired front-end of an application.

 It is very similar to Microservices and allows enterprises to manage cross-team collaborations.
-It is considered as one of the useful techniques to reduce the complexity of large and modern web development.
+It is considered one of the useful techniques to reduce the complexity of large and modern web development.

 One significant difference here is Microservices focuses on the de-coupling of back-end services while in micro-front-end, more importance is given to aggregation of the micro applications.